 Lehigh vs. Lafayette is "The Rivalry", and it is no secret any more.
 The rest of the country and perhaps the world are now aware of our contribution to the great rivalries of college athletics; like Ohio State vs. Michigan, Alabama vs. Auburn, Harvard vs. Yale, Duke vs. North Carolina, Lehigh vs. Lafayette belongs in the conversation because it's on par with the rest.

-In 2014, "The Rivalry" was shared with New York City, with Yankee Stadium hosting the game marking the first time the game has ever left the borders of Pennsylvania.
+In 2014, "The Rivalry" was shared with New York City, with Yankee Stadium hosting the sold out game marking the first time the game has ever left the borders of Pennsylvania.
 However it was not the first time the game has left Lehigh Valley.
 Back in 1891, coincidentally the only year in which three games were played, one of the games was a neutral site game played in Wilkes-Barre, where legend has it the fans were so loud, they scared some of the locals.

 But let's go back into the history of "The Rivalry;" where and when did it begin?
 And who started it?